frederic-perez/AmE-dictionary/data/idioms.md

 __as far as (someone or something) is concerned__ :two::hammer: _As far as I’m concerned, if you can’t do the crawl you can’t swim._
 __as far as it goes__ As much as something accomplishes, typically with room for improvement.
 __as good as (something)__ In every practical or functional sense; almost certainly. _If you stay out past curfew tonight, you’re as good as grounded, young lady!_
+__as good as dead__ ((as) good as dead= In a position of great and irreversible danger or trouble, with the outcome of death being either figurative or literal.) _I’m as good as dead after crashing my parents’ car!_
 __as good as it gets__ :six: As good as is possible; impossible to improve upon. _This neighborhood is as good as it gets—why would we ever move?_ _Right now, Djokovic is about as good as it gets on a tennis court._ _Customer service is as good as it gets._
 __as I see it__ From my perspective.
 __as if (one’s) life depends on it__